Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Introduction

 \section{Introduction}

-The objective of this paper is to propose a new methodology for detecting possibly multiple change points in the piecewise constant mean of an otherwise stationary, linear time series.
-This is a known difficult problem in multiple change point analysis, whose challenge comes from the fact that change points can mask as natural fluctuations in a serially dependent process and vice versa, an observation made by several authors including \cite{mikosch2004}, \cite{berkes2006} and \cite{norwood2018}.
-Disentangling these two effects usually requires performing a statistically difficult task, such as accurately estimating the long-run variance (LRV) of the process in question in the presence of multiple shifts in the mean.
-Our proposed methodology rests on two important ingredients, both of which are designed to mitigate the adverse effect of serial dependence.
+This paper proposes a new methodology for detecting possibly multiple change points in the piecewise constant mean of an otherwise stationary, linear time series.
+This is a well-known difficult problem in multiple change point analysis, whose challenge stems from the fact that change points can mask as natural fluctuations in a serially dependent process and vice versa.
+We briefly review the existing literature on multiple change point detection in the presence of serial dependence and situate our new proposed methodology in this context; see also \cite{aue2013} for a review.